GENERAL DENISTRY

 Sealants

-Dental sealants are a plastic resin that bonds and hardens in the deep grooves on your tooth’s surface.
-When a tooth is sealed, the tiny grooves become smooth and are less likely to harbor plaque.
-With sealants, brushing your teeth becomes easier and more effective against tooth decay.
+Furthermore, dental sealants are a plastic resin that bonds and hardens in the deep grooves on your tooth’s surface.
+Plus, when a tooth is sealed, the tiny grooves become smooth and are less likely to harbor plaque.
+Additionally, with sealants, brushing your teeth becomes easier and more effective against tooth decay.

 Veneers